Cross Data Center Replication (XDCR) is a database essential.

 In summary, the main pipeline enables XDCR to continue to replicate the latest mutations continuously; the backfill pipeline allows a lower priority replication stream to replicate any previously missed data.

-XDCR Collections Replication ultimately builds on the concepts presented above.
-Moreover, given that XDCR intelligently monitors both source and target collections management changes, it can replicate either dynamically (via implicit mapping) or programmatically (via explicit mapping).
-XDCR Collections allows users to dynamically change modes between implicit and explicit mapping, as well as the ability to modify explicit mapping rules on the fly without the need to restart replication from sequence 0.
+In summary, XDCR Collections Replication intelligently monitors both source and target Collections management changes.
+It can replicate either dynamically (via implicit mapping) or programmatically (via explicit mapping).
+XDCR Collections allows you to dynamically change modes between implicit and explicit mapping, as well as to modify explicit mapping rules on the fly without the need to restart replication from sequence 0.

-Collections in Couchbase Server 7.0 will open up many more use cases.
-With XDCR’s Collection support, and the flexibility of management that it provides, Couchbase Server will be able to address even more customer needs than any previous releases.
+Scopes and Collections in Couchbase Server 7.0 open up a whole new world of use cases for Couchbase users and customers.
+With XDCR’s support of Scopes and Collections – and the flexibility it provides – Couchbase Server addresses even more customer needs than any previous releases.